 A decrease in crime translates into a decrease in all costs associated with crime – including those faced by citizens, business, and government.
 Using this innovative approach will not only help decrease crime, but can help prevent it as well, thereby improving the overall quality of life in the City of El Cajon.

-For more information please refer to the map above and contact your Sector Lieutenant.
+For more information please contact your District Lieutenant.

 Lt.
 J. Taub